-SoftBank Corp shares slide 10 percent on debut after record Japan IPO
+SoftBank Corp suffers rare Japan debut drop after record IPO

 SoftBank Corp, which has the most exposure to Huawei among Japanese telecoms firms, plans to replace Huawei-provided 4G network equipment with other suppliers’ hardware, two sources said, in a process likely to be time-consuming and expensive.

+In SoftBank Corp’s case, an added attraction was its promise of a dividend payout of 85 percent, much higher than those of rivals NTT DoCoMo (9437.T) and KDDI Corp (9433.T).

+The IPO attracted about twice as many retail orders as the number of shares offered, sources at lead underwriters said last week.
+A smaller portion of shares offered to overseas intuitional investors was three times oversubscribed.

-Reporting by Taiga Uranaka; Editing by Chang-Ran Kim and Muralikumar Anantharaman
+Reporting by Taiga Uranaka, Sam Nussey and Kentaro Sugiyama; Editing by Chang-Ran Kim and Muralikumar Anantharaman